LPardue/draft-pardue-httpbis-preconnect-hint-svc-param/draft-pardue-httpbis-related-origins.md

 most likely to be used by a client, can help avoid commitment of resources that might subsequently go unused.

-HTTP resource relationships might be restricted to authorized clients.
+Knowledge of HTTP resource relationships might be restricted to authorized clients.
 Exposing those related origins to unauthorised DNS clients could leak sensitive information.
 Therefore, the `related` SvcParmKey SHOULD NOT contain origins that relate to information that would otherwise only be accessible to authorized clients.

-# Security Considerations
+# Security and Privacy Considerations

+Information about origin relationships is typcially presented by the authenticated origin itself.
+Delegating this information to an unauthenticated and untrusted DNS resolver provides opportunities to manipulate client behaviour, which could risk privacy problems; see {{related-param}}.

 The parameter reveals information about the relationships of resources hosted on a server.
 While this information is typically already available to any client that visits the server, some resources may only be discoverable by authorized clients.
-Therefore, the set of related origins
+Guidance for managing this is given in
+{{related-param}}.

 # IANA Considerations

-Please add this entry to the Service Binding (SVCB) Parameter Registry:

-Number: TBD

-Name: related

-Meaning: Related origins to this RR

-Format Reference: This document
+None.
+We probably don't want to do this.

 --- back